Know When to Rent ‘Em, Know When to Buy ‘Em

 …You Have a Mobile Lifestyle

-Renting makes it easier to move.
-If you’d like to relocate to another part of the city – or country – it’s usually as simple as giving your landlord 60 days written notice.
-When you own a home you’re more tied down.
-If you get a great job opportunity in another city or country, it’s tougher to relocate.
+Renting makes it easier to move; if you’d like to relocate it’s usually as simple as giving your landlord 60 days written notice.
+But when you own a home you’re more tied down, and the obligation to be near your property may prevent you from chasing new adventures in faraway lands.
 I once turned down a fantastic job opportunity in Dallas, Texas for this very reason.

 …You’re on a Tight Budget

-When you rent, all you have to come up with is the first and last month’s rent.
-No need to scrimp and save to pull together a massive down payment on a house.
+When you rent, all you have to come up with is the first and last month’s rent; no need to scrimp and save to pull together a massive down payment on a house, which, incidentally, will take you two to four times longer to save than it did your parents.

 And homeownership leads to a lot of other costs aside from mortgage payments.
-When you buy real estate, you’ll need to pay closing costs.
-Closing costs typically add up to between 1.5 percent and 4 percent of the home’s purchase price and can include a home inspection fee, real estate lawyer fee, land transfer taxes and homeowners insurance (sometimes you’ll have to fork over an entire year’s worth of home insurance as one lump sum).
+When you buy real estate, you’ll need to pay closing costs, which typically add up to between 1.5%–4% of the property’s purchase price and can include a home inspection fee, real estate lawyer fee, land transfer taxes, and homeowners insurance (sometimes you’ll have to fork over an entire year’s worth of home insurance as one lump sum).

 Kristy Shen (or FIRECracker, as she’s known on her site) is one half of the couple behind the popular financial independence website Millennial Revolution.
 She also happens to be Canada’s youngest retiree, claiming that title at the age of 31.